cmist/powerconsumptiontool/README.md

 # powerconsumptiontool
-A tool that calculates the annual power consumption of a household based on the used gadgets in the house
+A tool that calculates the annual power consumption of a household based on the used gadgets and devices at home